jxofix/onedigitalpurpose/index.md

    <li>to visualise current vehicle alerts and/or any service needs and administer them;</li>
    <li>to track all your trips, with simple switching between business and private travel inclusive all available details and route information;</li>
    <li>to make your trip planning via Mobile Application easier when it allows you to search and display nearby points of interest;</li>
-   <li>submit your feedback (positive, neutral or negative) regarding your car directly to ŠKODA AUTO</li>
+   <li>submit your feedback (positive, neutral or negative) regarding your car directly to Škoda Auto</li>
 </ul>
 <p style="margin-left: 5vw; font-weight: bold">Data used</p>
 <p style="margin-left: 7vw">In order to provide you with our Škoda Digital Connectivity Services, we may need to use also the following personal data:</p>